Lyon: Transport

 Lyon–Saint-Exupéry Airport, located east of Lyon, serves as a base for domestic and international flights.
 It is a key transport facility for the entire Rhône-Alpes region, with coach links to other cities in the area.
 The in-house train station Gare de Lyon Saint-Exupéry connects the airport to the nationwide TGV network.
 The Rhônexpress tram monopoly links the airport with the business quarter of La Part Dieu in less than 30 minutes, and offers connections with Underground A & B, Tramway T1, T3 & T4, and bus lines.
 Lyon public transport Sytral offers a bus service, Route 47, that links the airport to Meyzieu where passengers can change onto Tram T3.
 The regular price of public transport is €1.90, as opposed to €15 one way for the Rhonexpress.
 In the suburb of Bron, the smaller Lyon-Bron Airport provides an alternative for domestic aviation.

 Lyon has two major railway stations: Lyon-Part-Dieu, which was built to accommodate the TGV, and Lyon-Perrache, an older station that now provides mostly regional service.
 Smaller railway stations include Lyon-Gorge-de-Loup, Lyon-Vaise, Lyon-Saint-Paul and Lyon-Jean Macé.
 Lyon was the first city to be connected to Paris by the TGV in 1981.
 Since that time the TGV train network has expanded and links Lyon directly to Perpignan, Toulouse, Nice, Marseille, Strasbourg, Nantes and Lille.
 International trains operate directly to Madrid, Barcelona, Milan, Turin, Geneva, Frankfurt, Luxembourg, Brussels (formerly to London, now withdrawn).

 The city is at the heart of a dense road network and is located at the meeting point of several highways: A6 to Paris, A7 Marseille, A42 to Geneva, and A43 to Grenoble.
 The city is now bypassed by the A46.
 A double motorway tunnel passes under Fourvière, connecting the A6 and the A7 autoroutes, both forming the "Autoroute du Soleil".

-Lyon is served by the Eurolines intercity coach organisation.
-Its Lyon terminal is located at the city's Perrache railway station, which serves as an intermodal transportation hub for tramways, local and regional trains and buses, the terminus of Metro line A, of the Tramway T2, the bicycle service Vélo'v, and taxis.
+The Perrache railway station serves as an intermodal transportation hub for tramways, local and regional trains and city buses, the terminus of Metro line A, of the Tramway T2, the bicycle service Vélo'v, and taxis.